Lenty/SLiCAP_python/docs/_build/html/_sources/introduction/SLiCAPwhatWhyHow.rst.txt

 - Symbolic and numeric noise analysis
 - Symbolic and numeric noise integration over frequency
 - Symbolic and numeric determination of transfer functions and polynomial coefficients of transfer functions
+- Symbolic and numeric determination of the Routh array
 - Symbolic and numeric inverse Laplace Transform
 - Symbolic and numeric determination of network solutions
 - Accurate numeric pole-zero analysis